ken-foster/MemeToaster/README.md

 - Attach Files

 # About
 This bot was developed using Python, relying on the hikari and lightbulb libraries to communicate with Discord.
-Code, database, and images are hosting on AWS EC2, RDS, and S3 respectively.
+Code, database, and images are hosted on AWS EC2, RDS, and S3 respectively.